mn113/oatrepos-bitbar/README.md

 chmod +x ../oatrepos.2h.js
 ```

-Please configure the access token before using.
+Please also configure the access token before using.

 ## Configure

+### Access Token

 From your Github account, generate a new [Personal Access Token](https://github.com/settings/tokens) with 'repo' permissions.

 Duplicate the file `token.json.dist` as `token.json` and paste your token into this new file.

+### Orgs & repos

 Configure the list of orgs and repos you want to see in `config.json`.
 Please note, this plugin is specifically designed to look for a `manifest.php` in the root of each repo.
 If there isn't one, the repo will be skipped.
 If you add a repo which doesn't have `master`/`develop` branches, limited info may be shown.

-## Usage
+### Refresh frequency

+As with all BitBar plugins, the refresh time is encoded into the filename.
+The default `oatrepos.2h.js` will scrape Github every 2 hours.
+Change `2h` to something like `15m`, `30m`, `1h` if you want more frequent updates.

 ## Limitations